Articles on: Email Verifier

 What do email verification statuses mean?

-When verifying emails, Anymail Finder returns one of the following statuses:
+When verifying emails, Anymail Finder can return one of the following statuses:

 VALID